team-dumpster-fire/cli-tool/README.md

 Because all good orgs have one.

-Make sure Go 1.11+ (and Docker because Ryan) is installed, then run it with:
+Make sure Go 1.15+ is installed, then run it with:

 ```
 make